operator-framework/operator-sdk/website/content/en/docs/golang/olm-catalog/csv-annotations.md

+---
-# Code Annotations for Cluster Service Versions
+title: Code Annotations for Cluster Service Versions
+linkTitle: CSV - Annotations
+weight: 20
+---
 ## Overview

 This document describes the semantics of Cluster Service Version (CSV) [code annotations][code-annotations-design] and lists all possible annotations.